 Asbestos is a material that is extremely strong when it is used in industrial or construction settings, but when it is exposed to the elements or it is being processed it easily breaks down into tiny particles.
 These particles appear dust-like, but are actually shaped like long needles that are pointy and sharp on both ends.
 Those who are exposed to asbestos can easily inhale these particles or ingest them, particularly when they have been disturbed and are floating in the air as is often the case in industrial settings.

-As is true with many other cancers, there are certain risk factors that can increase the chances that you will be diagnosed with an asbestos cancer.
+The number one risk factor for these types of cancer is prolonged exposure to asbestos fibers.
+There are other risk factors, though, and these can increase the risk of developing an asbestos cancer even more.
 It is important to remember that these factors are not causative, though it is well known that smoking can cause lung cancer.
 In the case of lung cancer, when smoking or radon exposure is combined with exposure to asbestos the risk of being diagnosed is greatly increased.

 Types of Asbestos Cancers and Asbestos-Related Diseases

-- Mesothelioma — Mesothelioma is possibly the cancer that is most closely associated with asbestos because it is a disease that is only caused by asbestos exposure.
+- Mesothelioma — Mesothelioma most often associated with asbestos exposure.
 Mesothelioma is extremely rare, only appearing in approximately 2,500 Americans each year.
 It forms as a result of ingesting or inhaling asbestos fibers, which become embedded in the cells of the lining of the lungs or abdominal cavity.
 This lining is known as the mesothelium.
 In extremely rare cases mesothelioma can strike the cavity in which the heart or testicles lie.
-Mesothelioma has no known cure and is always considered to be fatal.
+Mesothelioma is almost always incurable and considered to be fatal.
+This is because it is aggressive and difficult to diagnose and treat.
+Most people are not diagnosed and treated until it is in the later stages.

 - Other Cancers — Though the incidence of other cancers arising following exposure to asbestos is not as well documented and is still being researched, scientists are exploring the association between asbestos exposure and cancers of the larynx, the gastrointestinal tract, the prostate, the gallbladder, the kidneys and breast and colorectal cancers.
 Asbestos has also been linked to Hodgkin’s and Non-Hodgkin’s Lymphoma, ovarian cancer and leukemia.